lydiaL123/lydiaL123.github.io/_pages/about_new.md

 - **2025.9**: EvoEmo: Towards Evolved Emotional Policies for LLM Agents in Multi-Turn Negotiation is under review ⭐️⭐️⭐️

-- **2025.9**: EQ-Knight: A Memory-Augmented LLM Agent for Strategic Affective Gaming in Debt Recovery is on arXiv 🚀🚀

 - **2025.7**: LLM-TabLogic: Preserving Inter-Column Logical Relationships in Synthetic Tabular Data via Prompt-Guided Latent Diffusion  under review ⭐️⭐️⭐️

 - **2025.6**: Efficient and privacy-preserved link prediction via condensed graphs published in Expert Systems with Applications 🎉🎉🎉